bharathkumar-gopalan/code-challenge-ui/README.md

 ### Introduction
 This repository contains the UI automation code for the challenge .
 It has a self contained automation framework that was build atop of selenium java binding and uses TestNG.
 It also has a docker file Which installs all the dependencies and runs the test cases(In Chrome at the moment)
 ### Running the test cases
-There are two ways to run the test cases , you can use the provided dockerFile or follow the steps given in the section 'Running the Test Locally'
+There are two ways to run the test cases , you can use the provided dockerFile or follow the steps given in the section `Running the Test Locally`
 #### __Using the provided DockerFile__
 The easiest way is to use the DockerFile provided with this project.
 Here are the steps
 1. Please make sure that you have docker installed in your PC.